Frequently Asked Questions

 We are here for you.

 We know that you probably have a million questions about the aftermath of your vehicle collision.
 Know that we are here to help and answer as many of those questions as we can.
 We strive to make this process as easy and as manageable as possible.
-We are here to help you along this process.
+We are here to help you along the way.

 Get the name of the person(s) driving the other vehicle(s) involved, along with their phone number, driver’s license, vehicle license and insurance information.
 Also try to obtain any witness names and numbers.
 Note the location, time and date.
 And, if you have a camera, take pictures.

-IMPORTANT: If the person(s) driving the vehicle(s) involved is unwilling to provide this information or if they do not have a driver’s license and insurance, then you have a problem and you should notify the police and your insurance agent immediately.
+IMPORTANT: If the person(s) driving the vehicle(s) involved is unwilling to provide this information or if they do not have a driver’s license and insurance, then you have a problem and you should notify the police.

 No. Texas law states your only obligation is to choose the shop of your choice and inform the insurance company where the vehicle is going.